Accounts Receivable Process: A Guide for SaaS Companies

 A higher CEI (closer to 100%) means your collections process is humming along nicely.
 A lower CEI suggests you might need to revisit your collection strategies, perhaps by automating reminders or offering different payment options.
 For SaaS companies, a strong CEI is essential for maintaining predictable recurring revenue.

-Aging Reports and Their Significance
+Aging Reports and Their Importance

 Aging reports are like an X-ray of your outstanding invoices, categorizing them by how long they've been unpaid.
 They provide a clear picture of which customers are consistently late with payments and which invoices are slipping through the cracks.
 This information is gold for SaaS businesses, allowing you to identify potential churn risks and prioritize follow-up efforts.